sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 ## SFrame vs PERC-lite
-PERC has significant overhead over SFrame because the overhead is per packet, not per frame, and OHB which duplicates any RTP header/extension field modified by the SFU.
+PERC {{https://datatracker.ietf.org/doc/rfc8723/}} has significant overhead over SFrame because the overhead is per packet, not per frame, and OHB which duplicates any RTP header/extension field modified by the SFU.
 PERC-Lite is slightly better because it doesn’t use the OHB anymore, however it still does per packet encryption using SRTP.
-Below the the ovherad in PERC_lite implemented by Cosmos Software which uses extra 11 bytes per packet to preserve the PT, SEQ_NUM, TIME_STAMP and SSRC fields in addition to the extra MAC tag per packet.
+Below the the overheard in PERC_lite implemented by Cosmos Software which uses extra 11 bytes per packet to preserve the PT, SEQ_NUM, TIME_STAMP and SSRC fields in addition to the extra MAC tag per packet.

 OverheadPerPacket = 11 + MAC length
 Overhead bps = PacketPerSecond * OverHeadPerPacket * 8